How to Set up SSHFS for Mac

 Notes:

-• To safely unmount/disconnect the sshfs drive, run make unmount in your home directory in terminal.
+- To safely unmount/disconnect the sshfs drive, run

-• You will need to compile, run, and submit your CS work through SSH (in case you forgot, there a handly make ssh command in the Makefile!).
-Some things may work on your local machine, but a lot of stuff won’t.
+again. - You will need to compile, run, and submit your CS work through SSH (in case you forgot, there a handly

-• If you don’t want to input the password to you ssh key every time you SSH or mount, running make key will work; however, you will have to run this every time you restart your Mac (shutting down makes your Mac ‘forget’ the password to your key).
+will work; however, you will have to run this every time you restart your Mac (shutting down makes your Mac ‘forget’ the password to your key).

 Makefile Contents